Can pets eat Mamoncillo?

 Description

-Mamoncillo, also called Spanish lime or quenepa, is a small tropical fruit with thin green skin, tart-sweet pulp, and one large seed.
-It is sold in clusters at markets and roadside stands in Caribbean and Central American regions.
-It is usually sold by the bunch with stems attached and cracked open by hand.
-The pulp is usually sucked from the seed rather than sliced.
+Mamoncillo, also called Spanish lime or quenepa, is a small tropical fruit with thin green skin, tart-sweet pulp, and one large seed, sold in clusters at Caribbean and Central American markets.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.